 Oftentimes, systems are complex, having many parts that can lead to mistakes being made in a variety of ways.
 The smallests of mistakes can have a catastrophic impact on your operational data and render your applications in an undesirable state.
 Safety implies the database server protects the administrator from making mistakes that will harm the operational state of the cluster.

-In FaunaDB, we designed the remove node command (and other topology commands) such that they do not allow a DBA to modify the cluster configuration into an unwanted or unrecoverable state.
+In Fauna, we designed the remove node command (and other topology commands) such that they do not allow a DBA to modify the cluster configuration into an unwanted or unrecoverable state.

-To learn more about FaunaDB’s architecture and capabilities, take a look at our whitepaper.
+To learn more about Fauna’s architecture and capabilities, take a look at our whitepaper.